-LABR 131 Laborers Asbestos Abatement 1.5-1-2
+LABR 131 Laborers Asbestos Abatement

 This course is designed to introduce the student to the important aspects, techniques and safety procedures that a Construction Craft Laborer must know regarding asbestos abatement.
 Also included in this course is the history of asbestos, asbestos components, personal protective equipment, and health information in reference to the hazardous substance of asbestos.
-Upon successful completion, students will have met the requirements and have the option to apply for licensure through the State of Îllinois in asbestos abatement.
+Upon successful completion, students will have met the requirements and have the option to apply for licensure through the State of Illinois in asbestos abatement.

-LABR 299 Special Topics in Construction Laborers Variable up to (4)-(8)-(4)
+LABR 299 Special Topics in Construction Laborers (4)-(8)-(4)